backworks/backworks/examples/README.md

 # 🎮 Backworks Examples

-This directory contains practical examples showing how to use Backworks to create APIs with YAML configuration.
+This directory contains practical examples showing how to use Backworks to create APIs with service schematics.

 ## 📁 Available Examples